 Who gets a copy of my case plan?

 You, your parents or carers, and anyone else involved will get a copy of the case plan.

 Reviewing and changing your case plan

-Your case plan is reviewed every 6 months to see how you feel about it, and to make changes if needed.
+Your case plan is reviewed at least every 6 months to see how you feel about it, and to make changes if needed.